How To Play: Divide players into groups of 3-4 players. Place all the

 had her kids create armor pieces with

-suited up Marissa, her teen helper!
+newspaper and then suited up Marissa, her teen helper!

 Lone Pine MB church